The City will be hosting two upcoming information sessions

 |Public hearing and City Council

 ||March 7, 2016|

 Supporting information and documents

 Public engagement conducted during 2014 and 2015 included regular meetings with the Banff Trail and Capitol Hill Planning Advisory Committees, and two public open houses (December 2014 and September 2015).

-Preliminary land use concepts developed by Administration and the Planning AdvisoryCommittees were presented to the public at the December 2014 open house and were also available on the project website.
-A feedback form was available at the open house and at the website to receive comments regarding the concepts.
+Preliminary land use concepts developed by Administration and the Planning AdvisoryCommittees were presented to the public at the December 2014 open house.

 Approximately 250 residents attended the open house and 166 feedback forms were received.
 Analysis of the feedback forms received showed that there was approximately equal support and opposition to the proposed areas identified for modest redevelopment.